Stone Duality Proofs for Colorless Distributed Computability Theorems: Introduction

-\subsection{Topological methods for distributed computability}
+\paragraph*{Topological methods for distributed computability}

-One of the most important results in distributed computing is the identification of finite combinatorial topology, in the form of simplicial complexes and their structure maps, as the natural setting of the subject along with the fact that, at least for a restricted computational protocol, continuous maps between the geometric realizations of associated simplicial complexes classify which tasks can be solved by the protocol.
-While many generalizations and applications have been developed, still to this day, the direct connection between distributed computing and continuous maps between geometric realizations was unclear.
-Here, we identify \emph{spectral spaces}, arising as limits of the finite combinatorial topology models of distributed computing as the intrinsic phenomenon behind this remarkable connection.
-This additionally allows us to obtain a version of the original result which applies to a much wider class of protocols.

 In a distributed system, several processes attempt to coordinate through some form of communication in order to solve a task.
-As opposed to sequential systems, in which computability can be characterized by universal objects such as Turing machines, task-solvability, \ie computability, in the distributed case is limited by the ambiguity which arises from each process only having a local view of the global state of the system.
-Characterizing task-solvability for different models of communication has been a central question in distributed computing since its foundation.
-In $'99$, Herlihy and Shavit~\cite{HS99}, as well as Saks and Zaharoglou \cite{SZ}, building on the work of Borowsky and Gafni \cite{BGatomicsnapshot,BGequivIIS}, were awarded the Gödel prize for showing that central problems in distributed computability can be understood and solved using topology.
+As opposed to sequential systems, in which computability can be characterized by various equivalent abstract objects such as Turing machines or $\lambda$-calculus, task-solvability, \ie (distributed) computability, has no known universal model.
+Moreover, distributed computability is not, in essence, limited by the computing power of each process, the main obstruction being the lack of global information available to each process.
+Characterizing task-solvability for general models of communication has been a central question in distributed computing since its foundation.
+In $2004$, Herlihy and Shavit~\cite{HS99}, as well as Saks and Zaharoglou \cite{SZ}, building on the work of Borowsky and Gafni \cite{BGatomicsnapshot,BGequivIIS}, were awarded the Gödel prize for showing that central problems in distributed computability can be understood and solved using topology.

-Indeed, the possible epistemic states of the system fit nicely into combinatorial objects called simplicial complexes, which have a clear topological interpretation.
-Concretely, such an object consists of all possible global states of the system, as well as their subsets, thereby not only representing the combinatorics of possible configurations, but also encoding indistinguishability: a process cannot distinguish between two global states if it lies in their intersection.
-Such a structure, which can also be thought of as a space built by glueing together points, lines, triangles and their higher dimensional analogues, thus concisely encodes the epistemic ambiguity present in the system.
+Indeed, the possible epistemic states of a distributed system fit nicely into finite combinatorial objects called simplicial complexes, which have a clear topological interpretation.
+Concretely, such an object consists of all possible global states of the system{, glued along shared subsets}.
+Each global state in a distributed system is a collection of local states.
+This object not only represents the combinatorics of possible configurations, but also encodes the lack of global information available to each process: a process in a certain local state cannot distinguish between two global states if its local state lies in their intersection.
+Simplicial complexes, which can also be thought of as spaces built by gluing together points, lines, triangles and their higher dimensional analogues, thus precisely encode the epistemic ambiguities of the system.